mrinal054/3DImageDataGenerator/README.md

 ## On-the-fly 3D augmentation for keras fit_generator
 * keras `ImageDataGenerator` class works for 2D augmentation.
 * This code performs runtime (on-the-fly) 3D augmentation.
+* It can be incorporated with the keras `fit_generator` to do 3D on-the-fly augmentation.
 * It utilizes the `DataGenerator` class described in https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly